Counseling (COUN)

 Provides an in-depth exploration of the knowledge and skills necessary for the practice of mental health counseling.
 Emphasis is given to the principles and practices that relate to psychopathology, DSM diagnosis, etiology and assessment, systematic treatment planning, interviewing, and short and long-term interventions.
 (PR: COUN 630)

-Pre-req: COUN 600 with a minimum grade of C and COUN 603 with a minimum grade of C and COUN 607 with a minimum grade of C.
+Pre-req: (COUN 675 with a minimum grade of C or COUN 630 with a minimum grade of C) and COUN 603 with a minimum grade of C and COUN 607 with a minimum grade of C.

 Advanced course designed to prepare students for work with clients presenting with substanace abuse, and addiction disorders.
 The course will address the nature and treatment of addiction with attention to the core functions of the addiction counselor.
 (PR: COUN 575)